Skip to main content

 Biography

-Dr. Yang writes about decolonization and everyday epic organizing, particularly from underneath ghetto colonialism, often with his frequent collaborator, Eve Tuck.
-Currently, they are convening The Land Relationships Super Collective, editing the book series, Indigenous and Decolonizing Studies in Education, and editing the journal, Critical Ethnic Studies.
-He is interested in the complex role of cities in global affairs: cities as sites of settler colonialism, as stages for empire, as places of resettlement and gentrification, and as always-already on Indigenous lands.
+Dr. Yang writes about decolonization and everyday epic organizing.
+His publications have been translated to Spanish, Portuguese, and French.
+He is interested in the complex role of cities in global affairs: cities as sites of settler colonialism, as stages for empire, as places of resettlement and gentrification, and as communities of possibility that are always-already on Indigenous lands.

 Sometimes he writes as la paperson, an avatar that irregularly calls.

-A Third University is Possible.
-La Paperson*.
-University of Minnesota Press (2017).
+A Third University is Possible. la paperson (2017).
+University of Minnesota Press.

 Indigenous and Decolonizing Studies in Education: Mapping the Long View.
 Linda Tuhiwai Smith, Eve Tuck, & K. Wayne Yang (eds).
 Routledge (2018).